LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 We offer an exciting, fair, and community-driven environment for players of all skill levels.
 Our league is built on the principles of transparency, fairness, and community involvement, ensuring a thrilling experience for both participants and spectators.

-LEAGUE7 is more than just playing Quidditch &mdash; it's about being part of a vibrant, passionate community who enjoy playing Quidditch!
+LEAGUE7 is more than just playing Quidditch &mdash; it's about being part of a vibrant, passionate community.

 > ## Register for Tryout Season!